 At Hexagon Manufacturing Intelligence, we strive to produce the highest quality documentation and welcome your feedback.
-If you have comments or suggestions about our documentation, write to us at: documentation-feedback@mscsoftware.com.
+If you have comments or suggestions about our documentation, write to us.

 Please include the following information with your feedback:

 - Document name

 - Release/Version number

 - Chapter/Section name

 - Topic title (for Online Help)

 - Brief description of the content (for example, incomplete/incorrect information, grammatical errors, information that requires clarification or more details and so on).

 - Your suggestions for correcting/improving documentation